Android Log Viewer: Get & View Android Logs Easily

 Before sharing, manually review logs and remove any private details.
 Use filtering (adb logcat *:E) to limit logs to critical errors and only share logs with trusted developers or IT professionals.

-Method 2 : Third-party Solutions (MDM for example)
+Method 2 : Third-party Solutions to Get Logs from Android Device

 Third-party solutions, like mobile device management (MDM) and enterprise mobility management (EMM), refer to software or services external vendors provide that help organizations, businesses, and IT administrators remotely manage, monitor, and secure mobile devices within their network.